Chaos, violence, mockery as pro-Trump mob occupies Congress

 WASHINGTON (AP) — “Where are they?” a Trump supporter demanded in a crowd of dozens roaming the halls of the Capitol, bearing Trump flags and pounding on doors.

 Guns were drawn.
-A woman was shot and killed.
+A woman was shot and killed by police, and three others died in apparent medical emergencies.
 A Trump flag hung on the Capitol.
 The graceful Rotunda reeked of tear gas.
 Glass shattered.

 On Wednesday, hallowed spaces of American democracy, one after another, yielded to the occupation of Congress.

-They mocked its leaders, posing for photos in the office of House Speaker Nancy Pelosi, one with his feet propped on her desk, another sitting in the same seat Vice President Mike Pence had occupied only moments before during the proceedings to certify the Electoral College vote.
+They mocked its leaders, posing for photos in the office of House Speaker Nancy Pelosi, one with his feet propped on a desk in her office, another sitting in the same seat Vice President Mike Pence had occupied only moments before during the proceedings to certify the Electoral College vote.
+That certification would eventually take place, but not until well after midnight.

 This began as a day of reckoning for President Donald Trump’s futile attempt to cling to power as Congress took up the certification of President-elect Joe Biden’s victory.
 It devolved into scenes of fear and agony that left a prime ritual of American democracy in tatters.